GerHobbelt/LemmaGenerator/README.md

 This package is available on Nuget:
 > Install-Package LemmaGenerator

-This project was created by Matjaz Jursic and was retrieved on http://lemmatise.ijs.si/.
+This project was created by Matjaz Jursic and was retrieved on http://lemmatise.ijs.si/ (**off-line**).
 He's the expert and did a great job so for all questions you should check his website.

 Quickstart
 ----------------